CAMB-DSbD/tee-morello-performance-experiments/README.md

 The results are logged in the csv file [max_num_compart-experiment-purecap-benchmarkABI-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/max_num_of_compartments_performance/purecap-benchmarkABI/max_num_compart-experiment-purecap-benchmarkABI-results.csv), which contains detailed data on the number of compartments, memory usage, and elapsed time.

-The first few lines of the csv file are shown in Table XY:
+The first few lines of the csv file are shown in Table 4:

 <div align="center">
-<p><em>Table XY : Metrics of memory consumed by different numbers of
+<p><em>Table 4: Metrics of memory consumed by different numbers of
 compartments created for  purecap-benchmark ABI cheriOS 24.05 and elapsed time.</em></p>

 | **Number of Compartments** | **Memory Used (MB)** | **Time Elapsed (ms)** |